SC7USB PQA Definition Guide

 Average Bar or InterBar Gap Widths are the average of widths measured across the entire postal barcode.
 A low score for the average bar width or interbar gap width grade indicates that print conditions either expanded or shrunk the apparent size of the dark portions, thereby threatening to make the narrow bars or spaces disappear.

-• Potential areas of correction include adjusting the print process, such as ink flow, transfer heat, print speed; adjusting the original barcode symbol, or by making the symbol larger.
+- Potential areas of correction include adjusting the print process, such as ink flow, transfer heat, and print speed; adjusting the original barcode symbol, or making the symbol larger.

 Average Height or Extension Height is a measure of the average height of the bars or the dark portions in a symbol.